averyhiebert/poink-and-clink/API.md

 If image1 does not already exist, image2 is simply added to the scene.

 ```
-# NEW_SCENE: image.png
+# IM_PREFIX: images/
 ```
-Removes *all existing* images and replaces them with image.png.
+Set a prefix to be added automatically to all image filename arguments.
-Useful when changing to a new scene.
+Useful for grouping images by scene.

-TODO: support for named layers, making "replacing" slightly better
+TODO: Implement this!

 ## Other tags